 12. Cibophobia – The fear of dining out

 But imagine if you are scared of going out for dinner because you think somebody would poison your food.
-This is Cibophobia.
+That is Cibophobia.
 Much like pistanthrophobia, it plays on your trust issues and makes you doubt every morsel of food from an unknown place.
-That is an extremely disconcerting form of love phobia.
+It is an extremely disconcerting form of love phobia.

 13. Sarmassophobia – The fear of foreplay